 This is part two of a three-part blog series highlighting ways for 340B covered entities to maximize cash flow and savings opportunities during the COVID-19 public health emergency.
-You can read part one of the series here.
+You can read part one of the series here and part three of the series here.

 To build upon the 340B program-level recommendations we shared with you previously, we are now turning our focus to high-value prescriptions, replenishment and ordering opportunities to optimize cash flow and 340B savings.